| No. | Stadium Name | Home To | Capacity | Description |

 Maksimir can be an extremely hostile place to be.
 The Croatian and Zagreb fans are

-renowned for their noise and movement on the terraces, although they often take this way over
+renowned for their noise and movement on the terraces, creating an almost mesmerising effect

 Dinamo and Hajduk Split, the rivalry is as bitter as anywhere else in the world, and it